-- Patient education should include factors that may alter results such as: - o darker skin pigmentation - o poor circulation - Skin thickness - o Skin temperature - Current tobacco use - o Fingernail polish - Education regarding appropriate use of pulse oximeters should include: - Follow the manufacturer's instructions for use. - Remove any fingernail polish. - Make sure your hand is warm when placing the oximeter on your finger. - Keep the hand relaxed and held below heart level. - Sit still and wait a few seconds until the reading stops changing and displays one steady number. - Write the oxygen level with the date and time of the reading for easy tracking of changes and trends. - It is often more meaningful to look at changes/trends over time than one single reading.
+- Education regarding appropriate use of pulse oximeters should include: - Follow the manufacturer's instructions for use. - Remove any fingernail polish. - Make sure your hand is warm when placing the oximeter on your finger. - O Keep the hand relaxed and held below heart level.

+- o Sit still and wait a few seconds until the reading stops changing and displays one steady number. - Write the oxygen level with the date and time of the reading for easy tracking of changes and trends. - o It is often more meaningful to look at changes/trends over time than one single reading.